jaiminchouhan/jaiminchouhan/README.md

-## Hi there 👋, my name is Jai Chouhan
+## Hi there 👋

-I'm a software developer from London, United Kingdom 🌎.
-I'm passionate about Java, Spring Boot, Python, cloud technologies and writing clean, testable software 💻.
+My name is Jai Chouhan and I'm a software developer from London, United Kingdom 🌎.
+I'm passionate about solving problems using Java, Spring Boot, Python, AWS and many more technologies💻.

 ---

 ## 🙋‍♂️ Personal summary

-I'm a reliable and detail-driven software engineer with **9+ years of experience** building robust backend systems, primarily in the **financial services, payments and professional services**.
+I'm a reliable and detail-driven software engineer with **9+ years of experience** building robust backend systems, primarily in the **financial services, payments and professional services industries**.

 I have a proven track record of delivering **scalable, cloud-native solutions** using **Java, Spring, AWS, relational databases, Docker, Terraform and Kubernetes**.